 An East Boston man was indicted by the Essex County District Attorney’s Office on several Massachusetts Drunk Driving Charges in connection with a crash that occurred on the Lynnway in Lynn that resulted in the other driver succumbing to injuries.

 The defendant in this case is alleged to have been driving while under the influence of alcohol on the Lynnway in Lynn last October when he struck another car that had just pulled out of the parking lot of the Porthole Restaurant (located on the Lynnway).
-The crash reportedly caused the victim’s van to explode and was fully engulfed in fire by the time the fire department arrived.
+The crash reportedly caused the victim’s van to explode and was fully engulfed in fire by the time the fire department arrived here on the spot.
 An accident reconstruction team is alleging that the defendant’s vehicle was traveling at approximately 80 miles per hour.

 According to the Lynn Police, the East Boston had left a party in Everett and was on his way to the beach at the time of the accident.
 Also in the car were 3 underage passengers, one of whom reportedly told the police that they had all been drinking in the car.
 An empty bottle of vodka was allegedly seized from within the car.

 The East Boston man was taken to Salem Hospital to be treated for injuries.
 Medical tests and blood work that was performed at a local medical clinic allegedly revealed his blood alcohol content at 0.14% (the legal limit is 0.08%).